amberbiology/scribl/paper/paper.md

-databases are most immediately useful to scientists looking for information in two categories (1) those looking general literature on a broad research area, or (2) those looking for a precise terms, e.g. a specific gene or author.
-A third category of literature search exists in between these two extremes: searches where the desired results involve a small set of agents (e.g., proteins, genes, compounds, receptor complexes) or biological processes (e.g, autophagy, cell cycle), but that are themselves components of much larger systems, as needed in systems biology models.
+databases are most immediately useful to scientists looking for information in two categories (1) those looking general literature on a broad research area, or (2) those looking for a precise terms, e.g. specific genes [@krallinger_linking_2008].
+A third category of literature search exists in between these two extremes: searches where the desired results involve a small set of agents (e.g., proteins, genes, compounds, receptor complexes) or biological processes (e.g, autophagy, cell cycle), but that are themselves components of much larger systems, as needed in systems biology models [@cary_pathway_2005].

 It is extremely valuable for life researchers, especially those involved in systems biology, to be able to query a literature database